kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/virtualbox/docs/01-prerequisites.md

  - Linux distributions
  - Solaris hosts

+This lab was last tested with VirtualBox 7.0.12, though newer versions should be ok.

 ## Vagrant

 Once VirtualBox is installed you may chose to deploy virtual machines manually on it.